BrianR309/csamp-3/FRQ solutions/q1/README.md

-# marking period 3 work
-## APCSA - FDR HS
+# APCSA - FDR HS
+## FRQ 1

 ### In this repository:
-  - My solutions to 2024 Free Response Queestions
+  - My solutions to free response 1 of ap csa exam.
+  -